P0172 Code Explained (System Too Rich Bank 1)

 • Freeze-frame data from when the fault was detected

-• Whether misfire or sensor codes are present too
+• Whether misfire, MAF, oxygen sensor, or fuel-pressure codes are present too

 If you are still choosing your first scanner, see our beginner-friendly OBD2 scanner recommendations .